 Whether counseling a student one-on-one or working with freshman and sophomore counseling groups, our two counselors operate from a wellness model that addresses intellectual, spiritual, creative, physical, and social components of the whole person, using reflection, discussion, and activities.
-They work to involve all parts of the school community in fostering healthy development and emphasize a collaborative approach with families; parents of Visitation students should feel free to contact the office at any time, whether regarding day-to-day matters or more serious concerns.
+They work to involve all parts of the school community in fostering healthy development and emphasize a collaborative approach with families.
+Visitation parents may contact the office at any time, whether regarding day-to-day matters or more serious concerns.
 Our counselors provide confidential and continuing support for students and families exploring personal issues, challenges, and dilemmas.

 The Counseling Program begins before students even enter Visitation—when incoming "Little Sisters" receive letters from their "Big Sisters" introducing them to school life, learning, and traditions—and continues working with girls as they advance through all four grades.

 Beginning with Freshman Orientation, our counselors provide activities to introduce new students to the school's traditions and expectations.
 Each freshman participates in weekly counseling group sessions that focus on social and academic adjustment issues, friendships, peer pressure, and making responsible choices.
 Students also cover study-skill strategies designed to enhance their academic performance.
 We emphasize self-advocacy and gaining a better understanding of self and of relationships to others.
 Individual meetings with the freshman counselor provide an opportunity to discuss successes and concerns.